tyrylu/pywco/README.md

 Python Websockets Communication library
 Made in Czechia :beer:

-It synchronizes the async websockets in python and provides a high level api for communication.
+It synchronizes the async websockets in python and provides a high level API for communication.

 Ideally what you throw in on one end like this: